Dr James Davey

 Contribution to discipline

 I have served on the Council of the Society for Nautical Research since 2011, and joined its Publications Committee in 2014.
-I have been a Council member of Navy Records Society since 2014.
-I am also joint-editor of the Journal for Maritime Research.
+I was a Council member of Navy Records Society between 2014 and 2018.
+In 2019 I joined the Council of the British Commission for Maritime History.
+I am also joint-editor of the Journal for Maritime Research and from 2017 I have been a panellist on two awards recommended by the Institute of Historical Research: the Alan Pearsall Fellowship in Naval and Maritime History and the Sir Julian Corbett Prize.

 I teach and convene modules on Britain’s naval and maritime history, as well as contributing to core modules.
-I try to make use of visual and material culture in my teaching, and organize visits to museums and archives whenever possible.
+In 2019-20 I was shortlisted for the College of Humanities ‘College Star’ teaching award.

 - HIH1036 - Making a Maritime Nation: England in the Tudor Age